NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 System tests refer to tests that require interaction between multiple components.
 Not every project has this complexity.
 To aid in the automation of system tests, we suggest doing the following:

-1. Have a schedule for running system tests (e.g. nightly, weekly)
+1. Have a schedule for running system tests (e.g., nightly, weekly)
 2. Ensure software is built and published to repositories:
    - Stand-alone components of your software should be independently released, built, or packaged to be published on public repositories
    - (Optional) a final, single build of an integrated software consisting of multiple components is built, packaged, and published to a public repository